Bison2001/influence_function/index.md

 ## Equivalence between $J(\mu)$ and $L(x_t, \hat{\theta})$
 We can identify that the only difference between $J(\mu)$ in our formulation and $L(x_t, \hat{\theta_\epsilon})$ is the difference between $\hat{\theta}$.
 In our formulation, $\hat{\theta} = argmin_{\theta} (\sum_i\mu(x_i)*L(x_i, \theta))$.
 In Percy's, $\hat{\theta_\epsilon} = argmin_\theta \frac{1}{n}\sum_{i} L(z_i, \theta) + \epsilon L(z, \theta)$.
 So, if we let $\mu(x) = \frac{1}{n} + \epsilon$ for the target training point $x$, and $\mu(x_i) = \frac{1}{n}$ for all other training points.
 We will be able to build the equivalence.

-## Equivalence between Gateaux differential and Percy's Influence function under our formulation
+## Equivalence between PFD and Percy's Influence function under our formulation